bartala/PalliativEtiological/README.md

 Understanding the relationships between drugs, genes, and diseases is crucial for developing effective treatments.
 Our model aims to differentiate between two types of drug mechanisms: etiological (targeting disease causes) and palliative (alleviating symptoms).
 Despite its significance in drug design and repurposing, this distinction has not been extensively explored.

 ### Results
 We compiled a comprehensive dataset of 2,018 FDA-approved drugs, including their target genes, protein interactions, and disease associations, sourced from four biomedical databases.
 This dataset was enriched with manually annotated mechanisms of action (MOA).
 Utilizing this data, we created a heterogeneous network linking drugs, genes, and diseases, revealing notable patterns like the prevalence of follow-on drugs (targeting the same genes).
-We evaluated three Machine Learning models - a fine-tuned SciBERT language model, a basic Graph Neural Network (GNN), and a hybrid GNN-SciBERT model - for classifying drug MOAs.
+We evaluated three Machine Learning models - a fine-tuned SciBERT language model, a basic Graph Neural Network (GNN), and a hybrid GNN-SciBERT model named HeteroSciGraphNet Classifier - for classifying drug MOAs.
 The hybrid model demonstrated superior performance, achieving an F1-score of 0.934 in identifying drug MOAs.

 ## 🔗 **Resources**